hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > That he from Smithfield had his manners brought,
 >
-> Was by the flying pieman gambling taught.
+> Was by the flying pieman[^54] gambling taught.

->
+[^54]: The flying pie-man was a well known character, who used to go about With his pies, crying "hot! hot! hot!" and generally disposed of them by tossing with his customers.

 > Bel.
 Say. what they will, he has this consolation,
 >
 > He yet may fill some low and grovelling station;